Pseudolaw: Responses from authorities

 In 2012, the Court of Queen's Bench of Alberta issued a decision pertaining to a contentious divorce case, Meads v.
 Meads, in which the husband called himself a freeman on the land and used pseudolegal arguments such as the strawman theory.
 Associate Chief Justice John D. Rooke compiled a decade of Canadian jurisprudence and American academic research about pseudolaw, covering freeman on the land, redemption and sovereign citizen arguments, and coining the label Organized Pseudolegal Commercial Arguments (OPCA) as an umbrella term for such tactics.
-Besides refuting in detail various pseudolegal arguments, Rooke specifically called out the role of the "gurus" who make money by promoting tactics which are not only ineffectual, but ultimately harmful to the people who use them:
+Besides refuting in detail various pseudolegal arguments, Rooke specifically called out the role of the gurus who make money by promoting tactics which are not only ineffectual, but ultimately harmful to the people who use them:

 Meads v.
 Meads has since been used as case law and as a resource against pseudolegal arguments by courts in Canada and in other Commonwealth countries.

 In June 2022, Associate Chief Justice Rooke threatened to fine a lawyer for notarizing a pseudolegal document on behalf of her client.
 Rooke commented that the lawyer had violated basic professional rules by participating "in a scheme to harm the court, threaten its staff, unilaterally terminate criminal litigation."

+During his 2022 trial, Darrell Brooks, perpetrator of the Waukesha Christmas parade attack, raised arguments based on sovereign citizen ideology.
+Judge Jennifer Dorow ruled that Brooks' pseudolegal arguments were without merit, and commented that sovereign citizen theories and tactics were "nonsense" that had no place in the judicial system.

+In October 2023, Vancouver lawyer Naomi Arbabi, who was involved in a private dispute against a neighbor, filed a document using pseudolegal language and arguments.
+In December of that year, the Law Society of British Columbia suspended Arbabi's licence to practise law, deeming that her actions made it "necessary to protect the public".
+In January 2024, the Supreme Court of British Columbia ruled that Arbabi's claim was frivolous and vexatious and ordered that she pay special costs for violating her professional oath.
+Arbabi resigned her license later that month.